 Academic Supervisor: Prof Philip Biggin (DPhil in Biochemistry); IBM Supervisor: Dr. Payel Das

 Data-driven approaches including Machine learning (ML) and deep learning (DL) have shown incredible promises for accelerating scientific discovery in domains such as biology, chemistry, and material science.
 On the other hand, molecular simulations have come up a long way and being routinely used as a complement or supplement to experiments for validating predictions and providing mechanistic insights to complex processes.
 There is an urgent need to develop new technology paradigms for automatically and efficiently:

 - including the feedback from simulations in order to improve the ML model;

-- optimizing the need for additional expensive simulations; and
+- optimising the need for additional expensive simulations; and

-- identifing hidden features from the cheaper simulations that can be a good proxy to learning from expensive simulations.
+- identifying hidden features from the cheaper simulations that can be a good proxy to learning from expensive simulations.